 A horse with two copies of the silver dapple gene are likely to have their vision impaired in some fashion, however a horse with one copy of the silver dapple gene may not physically show any eye abnormalities or may have cysts present (cysts won't cause visual limitation).
 Double Silver horses may not show it's owner any signs that limit his willingness to be ridden.
 In some cases the symptoms seem to become more apparent later in age.
 HOWEVER, there are many other environmental eye ailments that have wrongfully associated with the silver gene and named MCOA. (mainly Uvetis that is contracted environmentally)

 Impacts on breeding decisions:

-It is a popular to have brood stock that carries two copies of a color gene to pass on Chocolate color 100% of the time.
-This has been the case of chocolate colored Rocky Mountain horses.
-In light of MCOA, a more sound breeding decision would be to avoid breeding silver dapple horses to silver dapple horses.
+It is a popular to have brood stock that carries two copies of a color gene to pass on silver/chocolate color 100% of the time.
+This has been the case of chocolate colored Rocky Mountain horses for many many generations.
+In light of MCOA, sound breeding decisions are needed to avoid breeding silver dapple horses to silver dapple horses.
 Genetic testing can inform breeders how many silver genes are in their brood stock and help to make educated choices regarding the silver dapple gene.
-It is advisable to breed a chocolate or silver gene horse to any non-silver gene horse - such as a black.
+It is advisable to breed a chocolate/silver gene horse to any non-silver gene horse - such as a black.
 100% of the offspring would have minimal chances of eye abnormalities, at least avoid the full MCOA syndrome that would impair their vision.
 A chocolate horse with one known black parent would only have one copy of the silver gene.
 A horse with both chocolate parents has at least 25% or higher chance having visual abnormalities.
 See the chart below to see the different combinations with the silver gene.
 Sometimes the silver gene is present but is not seen such as a sorrel.
 This is known as a carrier.